Feeds:

 Thank you, Dr. Marvin!

-Jennifer and I just had a great opportunity to share our ALS journey on Dr. Norman Marvin’s weekly conference call this evening.
+Jennifer and I just had the great opportunity to share our ALS journey on Dr. Norman Marvin’s weekly conference call this evening.
 Dr. Marvin’s is a medical doctor with a doctorate in pharmacology as well.
 His biography can be found at www.DocMarvin.com.

 The following article was written by Peter Rosenberger.
 I feel I was meant to share this article with you as it is very applicable in our journey with ALS.
 Frankly, it can be applicable to any marriage dealing with adverse conditions.
 Isn’t that all of us?